transkatgirl/KatVisualizer/README.md

 ## Usage

-The compiled VST3 or CLAP plugin can be loaded into a DAW like any other metering plugin.
-It's recommended that you use a buffer size of <10ms and avoid sample rates below 44100Hz.
+The compiled plugin can be loaded into a DAW (or [other VST3 host](https://github.com/Kushview/Element)) like any other metering plugin.
+It's recommended that you use a buffer size under 10ms long and avoid sample rates below 40kHz.

 Usage information for the standalone binary can be found by running it with the `--help` command (keep in mind that not all available CLI flags are relevant to this program).
 You will likely want to use the `--input-device`, `--output-device`, and `--period-size` CLI flags.